thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 will be ready in seconds after a reboot.
-And the whole desktop experience inside the ChromeOS desktop is good, having shortcuts for many operations so you can get things done fast, and support for virtual desktops (ChromeOS call it "desks") means you can organise your window as much as you want.
+And the whole desktop experience inside the ChromeOS desktop is good, having shortcuts for many operations so you can get things done fast, and support for virtual desktops (ChromeOS call it "desks") means you can organise your windows as much as you want.

 And what I think makes ChromeOS really powerful is [Crostini](https://chromeos.dev/en/linux), a full Linux VM that you can run